I invest through Sand Hill Angels. It is the best angel investment group in the world because:

 We do not charge startups to apply or pitch.

-We pool members' capital as a single entity on a company's cap table.
+We pool members' capital into a single entity on a company's cap table.

 We have full-time professional staff running operations.